-It was my first time visiting Hong Kong, and my girlfriend and I were staying in the super local neighborhood of Kowloon.
+It was my first time visiting Hong Kong and my girlfriend and I were staying in the super local neighborhood of Kowloon.
 “Local” meaning everything is written in Chinese and you will not spot a tourist.
 Ever.

 Kowloon is also one of the most densely populated areas on the planet, and the place we were staying was testament to that.
 Our room was on the 17th floor and it wasn’t much bigger than a two person REI tent.

-As soon as we saw our digs I was thankful that I could comfortably fart in front of Luanne.
+As soon as we saw our digs, I was thankful that I could comfortably fart in front of Luanne.
 These were close quarters, bodily functions had no place to hide.

-Every window in the building had bars covering them and the whole place was dark with the exception of intermittent bursts of fluorescent lights, reminding me that I was in the real life version Saw.
+Every window in the building had bars covering them and the whole place was dark with the exception of intermittent bursts of fluorescent lights, reminding me that I was in the real life version of Saw.

-The elevator was tiny (even for Asian standards).
+The elevator was tiny (even by Asian standards).
 It was dark, rickety and it reminded me of a snail.
 It would start off really slow then it would stop and drop ever so slightly.
 Just as my palms started to sweat and my heart began to race, it would slowly start up again, stop and drop a little more.
 This adventure happened over and over for 17 floors worth of fun.